 THE CONSTITUTION OF USA – AN OVERVIEW

 The present Federal government of U.S.A came into being in the year of 1789.
 The United States comprised of thirteen colonies of Great Britain.
 In the year 1776, these colonies at the Atlantic Coast rebelled against the mother country and became independent in 1783.
 During this period the revolted colonies established the “Articles of Confederation” as the first constitution in 1777.
 However, this system could not last very long.
 There was no separate common executive nor was there any independent judiciary.
 An effective central government was the fundamental need of the hour.
 A convention for the purpose of framing the constitution was convened at Philadelphia in 1787.
-Thus the constitution was framed on the basis of this convention and was signed by the delegates on September 17,1787.
+Thus the constitution was framed based on this convention and was signed by the delegates on September 17, 1787.
 This constitution came into force in 1789. since then it has undergone many changes, one of them being the increase in the number of states from 13 in 1787 to 50 at present.

 - The Preamble to the United States Constitution is a brief introductory statement of the Constitution’s fundamental purposes and guiding principles.